 - Assistant Managing Director, Product Design and Development

-- Audit Committee : The Audit Committee consists of at least 3 independent directors, one of which shall have adequate knowledge and experience to review the reliability of thefinancial statements.
-The Audit Committee shall hold the position for a term of three (3) years and may be re-elected upon retirement of rotation.
+- Audit Committee : The Audit Committee consists of at least 3 independent directors, one of which should have adequate knowledge and experience to review the reliability of the financial statements.
+The Audit Committee will hold the position for a term of three (3) years and may be re-elected upon retirement by rotation.

 - Nomination and Remuneration Committee : The Nomination and Remuneration Committee consists mainly of independent directors.
-There shall be at least 3 directors.
-The Nominationand Remuneration Committee shall hold the position for a term of three (3) years and may be re-elected upon retirement of rotation.
+There will be at least 3 directors.
+The Nomination and Remuneration Committee will hold the position for a term of three (3) years and may be re-elected upon retirement by rotation.

-- Risk Management Committee : The Risk Management Committee consists of at least three directors.
-The Risk Management Committee shall hold a position for a term of three (3) yearsand may be re-elected upon retirement by rotation.
+- Risk Management Committee : The Risk Management Committee consists of at least 3 directors.
+The Risk Management Committee will hold a position for a term of three (3) years and may be re-elected upon retirement by rotation.

 1.4 Board Meetings

 The Company schedules more than 6 meetings per year.
 In 2016, there were 12 meetings held.
-In 2017, there were 14 meetings held.
-In 2018, there were 13 meetings held and more than 80% of the totaldirectors attended the meeting over the past year.
-(See the details in Meeting Attendance of the Board of Directors and Sub-Committees)
+In 2017, there were 14 meetings.
+In 2018, there were 13 meetings.
+In 2019, there were 11 meetings.
+In 2020, there were 8 meetings held and more than 90% of the total directors attended the meetings over the past year which is more than the 80% in the previous year (see the details in Meeting Attendance of the Board of Directors and Subcommittees).

-1.5 Evaluation of the Performance of the Board of Directors and Sub-Committees (Board and Individuals)
+Evaluation of the Performance of the Board of Directors and Subcommittees (Board and Individuals)

-The Company prescribes the performance evaluation of the Board of Directors (both the board and individuals) and sub-committees at least once a year.
-To evaluate individually and as a whole inorder to jointly consider and improve their performance.
+The Company prescribes the performance evaluation of the Board of Directors (both the Board as a whole and individuals) and sub-committees at least once a year in order to evaluate the individuals and the Board as a whole in order to jointly consider and improve their performance.